M-PSK Modulator Baseband

 Output fixed-point type —

-fixed-point vector of values
+a vector of fixed-point values

 Data type